aimclub/BAMT/README.rst

 BAMT Features
 ^^^^^^^^^^^^^

-In terms of training Bayesian networks on data, the following algorithms are implemented:
+The following algorithms for Bayesian Networks learning are implemented:

 * Building the structure of a Bayesian network based on expert knowledge by directly specifying the structure of the network;
 * Building the structure of a Bayesian network on data using three algorithms - Hill Climbing, evolutionary and PC (evolutionary and PC are currently under development).
 For Hill Climbing, the following score functions are implemented - MI, K2, BIC, AIC.
 The algorithms work on both discrete and mixed data.
-* Training the parameters of distributions in the nodes of the network on the basis of data.
+* Learning the parameters of distributions in the nodes of the network based on Gaussian distribution and Mixture Gaussian distribution with automatic selection of the number of components.
+* Non-parametric learning of distributions at nodes using classification and regression models.
 * BigBraveBN - algorithm for structural learning of Bayesian networks with a large number of nodes.
 Tested on networks with up to 500 nodes.

 Difference from existing implementations: